mindspore-ai/docs/docs/lite/docs/source_en/mindir/runtime_distributed_cpp.md

 For scenarios where large-scale neural network models have many parameters and cannot be fully loaded into a single device for inference, distributed inference can be performed using multiple devices.
 This tutorial describes how to perform MindSpore Lite cloud-side distributed inference using the [C++ interface](https://www.mindspore.cn/lite/api/en/master/index.html).
 Cloud-side distributed inference is roughly the same process as [Cloud-side single-card inference](https://www.mindspore.cn/lite/docs/en/master/mindir/runtime_cpp.html) and can be cross-referenced.
 MindSpore Lite cloud-side distributed inference has more optimization for performance aspects.

-MindSpore Lite cloud-side distributed inference is only supported to run in Linux environment deployments with Atlas training series and Nvidia GPU as the supported device types.
+MindSpore Lite cloud-side distributed inference is only supported to run in Linux environment deployments with Atlas training series as the supported device types.
 As shown in the figure below, the distributed inference is currently initiated by a multi-process approach, where each process corresponds to a `Rank` in the communication set, loading, compiling and executing the respective sliced model, with the same input data for each process.

 ![img](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/lite/docs/source_zh_cn/mindir/images/lite_runtime_distributed.png)